robot5000-design/ms3/README.md

 - I want the site to look visually appealing.
 - I want the site navigation between sections to be easy.
 - I want be able to be able to read, search and sort reviews by all users.
-- I want to be able to be able to read a specific user reviews.
+- I want to be able to read a specific users reviews.
 - I want to be able to 'like' other users reviews to show appreciation.
 - I want to be able to leave reviews myself and be able to edit, or delete those reviews.
 - I want to be able to rate movies.